Ada-Developers-Academy/independent-ai-topics/working-w-copilot/copilot-in-projects-refactoring.md

 - change any uses of the `Book` class to use our new parameter
 - update the function name, variable names, and return messages so they reflect that the function is not specific to the `Book` class

-The changes we need are pretty minimal and could be quick to perform manually, but for the practice, let's see how Copilot handles the change.
+The changes we need are pretty minimal and could be quick to perform manually, but for practice, let's see how Copilot handles the change.
 Let's highlight the `validate_book` function, open up the inline Copilot chat, and provide the following prompt:

 > Please update this function so that we could use it for any model class